Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

-these restrictions are enforced by the authority, and as they are further upheld by event-crypto-auditing infrastructure, the end result is that the application owner cannot use the key to sign events in the name of the end-user beyond the scope of the session partition itself.
+these restrictions are enforced by the authority, and as they are further upheld by event-crypto-auditing infrastructure, the end result is that the application owner cannot use the key to sign events in the name of the end-user beyond the scope of the session chronicle itself.

 These two qualities enable feasible agency separation.